Donald Trump was sworn in yesterday as the 45th President of the United States.

 3. Self-reliance is the American way

 Trump’s speech yesterday was threaded with the theme of giving the government back to the people and returning Washington to the principles that our country was founded on.
 No matter what side of the political spectrum you lean towards, if you are a prepper, you believe in being independent, self-reliant, and prepared for anything.
 We still can’t rely on the government for everything.
-We need to keep in mind that politicians come and go, but a long-term survival plan and building skills to help us be less reliant on modern grids and more able to survive come what may will last forever.
+We need to keep in mind that politicians come and go, but a long-term survival plan and building skills to help us be less reliant on modern grids and more able to survive come what may last forever.

-We need to keep in mind that politicians come and go, but a long-term survival plan and building skills to help us be less reliant on modern grids and more able to survive come what may will last forever.
+We need to keep in mind that politicians come and go, but a long-term survival plan and building skills to help us be less reliant on modern grids and more able to survive come what may last forever.